Bolivian election exit polls show socialist candidate ahead | DW | 19.10.2020

 "We are going to work, and we will resume the process of change without hate," Arce told reporters.
 "We will learn and we will overcome the mistakes we've made [before] as the Movement Toward Socialism party."

-Bolivia erupted in violence in October 2019, when long-time President Morales was seeking a fourth term — despite the fact that he was not technically eligible to do so.
+Bolivia erupted in violence in October 2019 as Morales was seeking a fourth term — despite the fact he was not technically eligible to do so.

-The country's high court gave him the green light to run, despite him having lost a referendum asking Bolivians if the constitution could be amended to add a fourth term.

 Read more: Opinion: Evo Morales' time is up in Bolivia

-Prior to Sunday's vote, Bolivia's Supreme Electoral Court unanimously ruled against reporting preliminary vote totals as ballots are counted, advising that only the final tally should be reported, which could take up to five days.
+Prior to Sunday's vote, Bolivia's Supreme Electoral Court unanimously ruled against reporting preliminary vote totals as ballots are counted, advising that only the final tally should be reported.
+The counting process could take up to five days.

 Conservative Senator Jeanne Anez, the interim president who did not take part in the election, asked voters to stay calm until final results were announced.

-"Patience, we must all be patient waiting for the results without generating any type of violence," said Anez, referring to the vote count, which may take days.
+"Patience, we must all be patient waiting for the results without generating any type of violence," she said.
 "I assure you we will have credible results."

 Still cautioning that the results weren't yet official, Anez later congratulated Arce on his "apparent win" on Twitter.

-Despite overseeing a long period of stability in one of Latin America’s most volatile countries and an export-led economic surge, Morales remains a polarizing figure in Bolivian politics.
-In particular, his quest for a fourth term upset large chunks of the population and led to him fleeing the country.
+Despite overseeing a long period of stability in one of Latin America's most volatile countries and an export-led economic surge, Morales remains a polarizing figure in Bolivian politics.
+In particular, his quest for a fourth term upset large chunks of the population.

 All of this is happening as the coronavirus pandemic has struck Bolivia harder than almost any other country on a per capita basis — nearly 8,400 of its 11.6 million people have died of COVID-19.

-Landlocked Bolivia remains one of the poorest countries in the region, despite being resource rich.
+Landlocked Bolivia remains one of the poorest countries in the region, despite being rich in resources.
 The election also comes amid severe economic turmoil, with GDP expected to contract by 6.2% in 2020.

 jcg/msh (AFP, AP, dpa)